rydmike/flex_color_picker/README.md

   }
 ```

-The above example uses a few more styling properties, but most importantly it uses the .showPickerDialog method to show the defined ColorPicker in a dialog.
+The above example uses a few more styling properties, but most importantly it uses the `showPickerDialog` method to show the defined `ColorPicker` in a dialog.
 The dialog needs a context, so we pass it along to it.

 Here we also define size constraints for the dialog.
 If you do not define size constraints, it will auto size to fit the dialog content.
 The constraints will help the dialog to keep the same size when the contents changes as you switch between the different picker types you enabled.
-It looks better if the dialog size does not change when you switch picker styles, the color wheel picker in particular will often require a bit more space.
+It looks better if the dialog size does not change when you switch picker styles.
+The color wheel picker in particular will often require a bit more space.
 The wheel size can be customized as well, it does however become more difficult to operate with touch and less accurate if it is made very small.

-The end result of the above setup is a ListTile where the trailing color indicator widget can be clicked, to select a new color for the trailing ColorIndicator color.
-As the color is changed in the dialog the ColorIndicator's color also changes.
-If the selection is cancelled the ColorIndicator's original color is restored.
+The end result of the above setup is a `ListTile` where the trailing color indicator widget can be clicked to open a dialog to select a new color for the trailing `ColorIndicator` color.

+As the color is changed in the dialog the `ColorIndicator`'s color also changes.
+If the selection is cancelled the `ColorIndicator` original color is restored.

 ![ColorPicker dialog demo](/resources/ColorPickerSimpleDemo.gif)

-As an extra exercise try connecting the dialogPickerColor value the AppBar's backgroundColor property.
+As an extra exercise, try connecting the `dialogPickerColor` value the `AppBar`'s `backgroundColor` property.
 Did you manage to do it?
 What happened?

 ```dart
 :